shafiqdeb/Hotel-Booking-Demand-Analysis/README.md

 ![slide9](https://github.com/shafiqdeb/Hotel-Booking-Demand-Analysis/blob/main/slides/Slide9.PNG)

-In summary, City Hotels are the preferred choice for most customers, and there's a noticeable surge in bookings during holiday seasons, particularly from May to July and October to December.
+In summary, City Hotels are the preferred choice for most customers, and there's a noticeable surge in bookings during holiday seasons, particularly from June to September.
 Based on these observations, here are some business recommendations:

 1. **Enhance Resort Hotels**: Given the lower booking rates for Resort Hotels, companies can focus on optimizing their facilities and services to attract more customers.
 Consider adding amenities like spas, gyms, or swimming pools to improve the overall guest experience.
 Providing personalized and friendly customer service can also make a significant difference.